Not all parenting advice or beliefs are all that helpful! See if you’re following these 5 parenting myths — and what you can do to avoid them.

 “Who the child actually is currently is negated as inconsequential in comparison with who the child will be in an imagined future that the parents regard as all-important.”

-This isn’t to say that kids are born perfect or that they shouldn’t practice and try.
+This isn’t to say that they’re born perfect or that they shouldn’t practice and try.
 No one is born knowing everything or being the best just yet.

-But we can focus more on what our kids are already passionate about instead of forcing onto them our own ideas of success.
+But we can focus more on what they’re already passionate about instead of forcing onto them our own ideas of success.
 We need to love them for exactly who they are, even if they’re “ordinary” by society’s standards.

-Your child needs to know you love her regardless, even if she isn’t the top of her class.
+They need to know we love them regardless, even if they aren’t at the top of their class.

 We’ve equated “good” with self-control, obedience, good grades, and the ability to pay attention.
 “Easy” kids are those who sleep through the night, are more willing to try new experiences, and don’t put up a fuss.